victorkingi/poultryfarm/README.md

 ## Overview

-Demo version available at [poultry farming website demo](https://poultryfarmdummy.web.app/).
+Demo version available at [poultry farming website demo](https://pdummy.web.app/).

-The demo version lacks **most** of the newer awesome functionality found in the `src` directory e.g:
-1. Graphs for monthly laying percentage for each chicken section.
-1. Weekly profit and loss on main page.
-1. Optimized queries to backend for efficient and cleaner code.

 The demo doesn't include cloud functions since it is hosted on firebase spark plan. `functions` folder will not be pushed to this repo as of secruity reasons but the cloud functions are:
 1. **Pub/Sub scheduled functions**